JulianoAleixo/Calculator-Constructive-Function/README.md

 # Calculator-Constructive-Function
-A JS calculator made with constructive function and EVAL function;
+A JS calculator using Constructive Function, and EVAL function.
+This project was made when i was studing my JavaScript and TypeScript course.

+WARNING: This code may "crash" when using text input to execute a JavaScript line.
+The EVAL function may have a security flaw in your code.
+Use with care.